You know exactly how to make your business 10x better.

 I work with entrepreneurs who already know what to do and still can't make themselves do it.
 Not because they're uncommitted.
 Because an execution block interrupts action at the exact threshold where growth happens.
 My job is to find it and remove it.
 (See what that actually looks like.)

-The work begins in the consult, where I read between the words.
+The work begins in the clarity call, where I read between the words.
 What someone says and what they don't say at the same time.
 Some people can name it exactly.
 Others just know something keeps stopping them right before they'd move.
 Either way, I've seen it before.
 Probably last week.
 That distinction doesn't change the outcome.
 It just changes where we start.

 Most of my clients don't need me long.
 Three to six months is typical.
 They always knew what to do.
 Now they can do it.
 The goal was never dependence.
 It was execution.
 And when the block clears, results follow fast.